-At the time of writing, there are about 702,000 people on Facebook in the UK that expressed an interest in Choirs; 506,000 that like Orchestras and a staggering 27,818,000 that like Music.
+At the time of writing, around 702,000 Facebook users in the UK express an interest in Choirs; 506,000 like orchestras and a staggering 27,818,000 like music.
 These are all potential audiences that you can reach if you know how to target them.

 Tips from our youth volunteers on what to post on social media and how often.

 In part one of our three-part guide on creating a website, we'll cover the important bit that often gets left out: planning!

 Whether you're creating it from scratch, choosing a ready-made template, or paying a professional, these tips will help you evaluate your design options and make your site as effective as possible.

 Here we cover ways to increase the visibility of your website to bring in more visitors; something worth thinking about before you start to build your site, as well as when you're looking to make ongoing improvements to it in the future.

 Your group's website may have been up and running for some time, or maybe you're looking at creating a new website.
 Either way, it's always a good idea to step back and see whether it's still working well.